etwillbefine/annotation-api/doc/annotations.md

 # Annotations

-You must tag your routes with `@Method("alias");`
+You must tag your routes with `@Method("alias");`.
+Use the method name as alias.

 `@HTTP("GET");`:
 GET, PUT, POST, ... (you are also able to write it in lower case)

 `@Route("/route");`:
 Define the URI, without the api prefix and an starting `/`.
-You are able to define your routes likewise when you define routes with express.
+You are able to define your routes likewise when you define routes with express (if you are using express framework).

 `@Query({ ... });`:
 Define the required query parameters (`?p=something`)